 You can also try out the Disney Shanghai resort and stay at its Disneyland hotel.

-With a little more time, however, you can explore many interesting places near Shanghai.
+With a little more time, however, you can explore many resorts near Shanghai.

 Two cities near Shanghai have been recognised as China's most beautiful tourist towns for hundreds of years.